 Benefits of Relaxation Massage

 As with any massage you will likely experience the benefits for several days after your treatment, these are as follows:

 - Improvements to skin tone and complexion

 - Reduction in muscle tension and assists with muscle pressure headaches

-- Improvements to stress related issues.
+- Improvements to stress related symptoms

-The lymphatic system helps fight infections and is part of your immune system. it collects toxins and flushes them out through the lymph nodes.
+The lymphatic system helps fight infections and is part of your immune system.
+It collects toxins and flushes them out through the lymph nodes.

 One common use for lymphatic massage is the treatment of lymphedema resulting from the removal of lymph nodes.
 It has been reported to have many other benefits such as detoxification, relaxation and scar tissue healing.

 - Reduce Swelling